oliyh/kamera/README.md

 business logic you can ensure that refactoring will not affect them and prevent them becoming brittle - I outlined this approach in a [blog post for JUXT](https://juxt.pro/blog/posts/cljs-apps.html).

-kamera has figwheel integration to allow it to scan all your devcards automatically - you just need to provide it with the directory where reference versions reside.
+kamera has figwheel-main integration to allow it to scan all your devcards automatically - you just need to provide it with the directory where reference versions reside.

 ## Usage